You need to buy an engagement ring, and you’ve done your research. You know how to shop for the ring: the question now is where?

 There’s no beating the convenience of purchasing an engagement ring online.
 The benefits include super competitive prices, easy comparisons, and the ability to zero in on a specific Four Cs combo without having to visit a jeweler.
 Downsides include not being able to see what you’re getting in person before you buy and the fact that many women view the online approach as the antithesis of romance.

-Avoid sketchy sites and stick to reliable retailers.
+Avoid sketchy sites and stick to reliable retailers like Blue Nile.
 With the exception of some vintage and estate designs, all online engagement ring purchases should be accompanied by a grading report from a gemological laboratory that details the diamond’s Four Cs profile.
 Without it, you have no way of knowing if that diamond you’re eyeing is legit.

 (A Little Effort, a Lot of Cinnabons)

 Shopping online doesn’t feel right—but you would like the process to be as quick and painless as possible.
 In this case, you should head to the mall.
 You’re probably already familiar with the Zales, the Jareds and the Kay Jewelers of the world.
 These guys offer location convenience and a wide variety of price points, even if your budget is under $1,000, or even $500.
 Downsides include limited and/or homogeneous inventory, zero flexibility when it comes to negotiating a price, and what some have decried as mediocre diamond quality.

 A Family Business: